folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

 XXX At present this does not seem to work: the POST operation that should create the new patron is rejected with a 404 Not Found.

-#### Check the health of the running module

-* Click the **Okapi Health** menu item at the top of the page.
-You will see a list of running modules, currently only the Circulation Module.

 ## Appendix: deploying modules on clustered Okapi